zorrowang/LeetCode/docs/algorithms/sort/Sort-nlogn.md

 ![Quicksort](../../images/quicksort.png)

 - Divide: The array is divided into subparts taking pivot as the partitioning point.
 The elements smaller than the pivot are placed to the left of the pivot and the elements greater than the pivot are placed to the right.
-- Conquer: The left and the right subparts are again partitioned using the by selecting pivot elements for them.
+- Conquer: The left and the right subparts are again partitioned by selecting pivot elements for them.
 This can be achieved by recursively passing the subparts into the algorithm.
 - Combine: This step does not play a significant role in quicksort.
 The array is already sorted at the end of the conquer step.

 ### Quicksort Algorithm